 Disadvantages

 Overall, Level 2 chargers are an excellent charging option for electric vehicle owners who require a faster charging option than Level 1 chargers.
 With Level 2 chargers, you can charge your vehicle overnight and have a fully charged battery the next day.
-However, they may not be suitable for long-distance trip since they take longer to charge the battery than DC Fast Chargers.
+However, they may not be suitable for long-distance trips since they take longer to charge the battery than DC Fast Chargers.

 DC Fast Chargers, also known as Level 3 chargers, are the fastest charging option available for electric vehicles and can provide up to 90 miles of range in just 30 minutes of charging.
 These chargers use a direct current (DC) power source, making them more efficient than AC charging options.